gallettilance/Photoshare-App/README.md

 ## Introduction:

-This is a web-based photo sharing application with a database system.
+Built by Lance Galletti and Wensi You, this is a web-based photo sharing application with a database system.
 It consists of a relational schema (photoshare.sql), the control file (web app.py), and a set of html files.

 The following interaction with the database system are implemented: